 The Lucky Galah by Tracy Sorensen

 I felt uncomfortable with this knowledge when I started reading Boy Swallows Universe.
 I kept wanting DOCS to knock at the door and take Eli and his brother into protective custody.
-At times I was confused as to whether I was reading fiction or memoir.
-And I wondered how Dalton's book could be judged against the other works of fiction in the Miles Franklin longlist?
+At times I was confused whether I was reading fiction or memoir.
+And I wondered how the judges could assess Dalton's book against other works of fiction in the Miles Franklin longlist?

 LOVE WRITING NONFICTION?

 I discussed my concerns with a friend and author, who said a publishing industry acquaintance had told him judges look for "amplitude" in a book.
-I didn't get what was meant by this, until about halfway through Boy Swallows Universe, when the story gripped me and I binge-read the final chapters.
+But I didn't get what was meant by this term until about halfway through Boy Swallows Universe when the story gripped me, and I binge-read the final chapters.

 After finishing the book, I checked the literary definition of "amplitude" on Vocabulary.com: